 - Or, there is the long, taxing, uncertain way: get sponsored by a U.S. employer.

-What I have learnt, in taking that last, overly down-trodden path, is that it doesn’t matter how hardworking, lucky, smart, persistent, wanting, innocent, or talented you are.
+What I have learnt, in taking that last, overly down-trodden path, is that it doesn’t matter how hardworking, lucky, smart, persistent, innocent, or talented you are.
 Getting a Green Card through that winding pathway involves having ALL of them at once, ready to appear at any time to serve you either individually or collectively throughout the whole process.
 The only guarantee is that there is NO guarantee.
 You could be as smart as Einstein but if you get unlucky – pack your bags; leave.
-In terms of the chances, imagine notching an arrow and having to shoot it through seven hoops that sway independently.
+In terms of the chances, imagine notching an arrow and having to shoot it through six hoops that sway independently.
 What are the odds of making that one shot?
 Exactly.